 Students must decide their commitment to securing an global field placement before they register for fall term classes.
-Please see the OGA web page to review the requirements, deadlines for applications, and approval process: http://ssw.umich.edu/programs/global-activities
+To review the requirements, deadlines for applications, and approval process find the Office of Global Activities by search "Office of Global Activities" on the School of Social Work web site.